mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 > If anything, Sam Altman is something much worse, all while lacking much of a technical background.
 He’s the archetypal Rot-Com CEO — an unqualified lobbyist pretending to be a technologist and abusing anyone he needs to in the pursuit of growth.
 >
 > [^zitron-rot-com-bubble]

+### On Dario Amodei

+> Dario Amodei — much like Sam Altman — is a liar, a crook, a carnival barker and a charlatan, and the things he promises are equal parts ridiculous and offensive.
+The Information (which needs to do better work actually critiquing these people) justified Amodei and Anthropic's obscene and fantastical revenue targets by [*citing Amodei's blog*](https://www.anthropic.com/news/paris-ai-summit?ref=wheresyoured.at)**,** which at no point explains what a "country of geniuses in a datacenter" actually means or what the product might be or what he's going to do to increase revenue by *more than thirty billion dollars a year* by 2027.
+>
+> [^zitron-ai-con]

 ### On Silicon Valley and chasing the "next big thing"